25 Nov Does Your Business Need to Switch to a Hosted Cloud Call Center?

 In theory (which is always an ominous way to start an article) a call center is supposed to help businesses save money, improve productivity, increase compliance and governance, and most importantly: enhance customer experience and satisfaction.

 However, many businesses that use a conventional premises-based PBX to support their call center aren’t reaping these rewards.
-Here are the three key challenges they face, and how they can permanently solve them by switching to a hosted VoIP call center:
+Here are the three key challenges they face, and how they can permanently solve them by switching to a hosted cloud call center:

 Excessive Overhead Costs